idrakimuhamad/open-connect-auto-login-script/README.md

 ## Before started

-You going to need below items before you can proceed:
+You are going to need below items before you can proceed:

 * the `.stid` file.
 Usually you get this file from your VPN administrator
 * `stoken` must be installed first. install using brew.
 If you don't have brew, install it first